matrix-construct/construct/doc/STYLE.md

 of the structure fill in the pointers with their own functionality. -> Think virtual functions.
-* `if` statements that check for errors and `goto` some label at the bottom of a function under the normal return type. -> Think exceptions.
+* `if` statements that check for errors and `goto` some label at the bottom of a function under the nominal return statement. -> Think exceptions.

 #### Encapsulation will be relaxed